Futures Contracts definition

 Futures Contracts contracts for making or taking delivery of Eligible Commodities that are traded on a market-recognized commodity exchange, which such contracts meet the specification and delivery requirements of futures contracts on such commodity exchange.

-Futures Contracts a futures contract is a contract between two parties where both parties agree to buy and sell a particular asset of specific quantity, at a predetermined price and at a specified date in future.
-Note that all contracts on our Trading Platform are for “Contracts for Difference” (CFDs) which are cash settled.
-The "Sell" And "Buy" rates of CFDs offered on our platform are derived from the price of the futures contract "Guaranteed Stop order" has the meaning given to that term in Section 11.7
+Futures Contracts.
+A futures contract is a contract between two parties where both parties agree to buy and sell a particular asset of specific quantity, at a predetermined price and at a specified date in future.
+Note that all contracts on our Trading Platform are for “Contracts for Difference” (CFD’s) which are cash settled.
+The "Sell" And "Buy" rates of CFD’s offered on our Trading Platform are derived from the price of the futures contract.
+“Guaranteed Stop” means an Order to execute a trade to close an open position at an exact price specified.

 Examples of Futures Contracts in a sentence